bbonik/distributional_dataset_undersampling/README.md

 # distributional_undersampling()
-A Mixed Integer Linear Programming (MILP) Python function for undersampling a dataset while enforcing a particular distribution across multiple dimensions.
-The function leverages on the (possible) *redundancies* in a large dataset to generate a more *compact* version of it with a specified target distribution across each attribute/dimension, while simultaneously minimizing linear correlations among them.
+A Mixed Integer Linear Programming (**MILP**) Python function for **undersampling a dataset** while enforcing a particular **target distribution** across multiple dimensions.
+The function leverages on the (possible) **redundancies** in a large dataset to generate a more **compact** version of it with a specified target distribution across each attribute/dimension, while simultaneously minimizing linear correlations among them.

 <img src="https://github.com/bbonik/distributional_dataset_undersampling/blob/master/data/example.png" width="800" height="800">